Jake Fraley Player Props: Reds vs. Cubs

 Cubs Pitching Rankings (2022)

-- The Cubs' 4.01 team ERA ranked 20th across all MLB pitching staffs.
+- The Cubs had a 4.01 team ERA that ranked 20th across all MLB pitching staffs.

-- Wesneski will make his first start of the season for the Cubs.
+- The Cubs will look to Stroman (1-0) in his second start of the season.

-- The 25-year-old righty started and threw six innings when he last appeared Monday, Oct.
-3 against the Cincinnati Reds.

-- In his six appearances last season he finished with a 2.18 ERA and a 0.939 WHIP, compiling a 3-2 record.
+- In his most recent time out on Thursday, the right-hander tossed six scoreless innings against the Milwaukee Brewers while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.